true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 ![Architecture](images/architecture.png)

 1. An RFiD Reader will scan a tagged item then send the details to an IoT Hub.
 Each reader will be registered as a unique device.
-2. A Stream Analytics job will remove the scanned data and move it to an Event Hub.
-Currently nothing is done to the data but in a later update to this scenario this will change.
+2. A Stream Analytics job collects the scanned data and moves it to an Event Hub.
+Currently nothing is done to process the data but in a later update to this scenario Stream Analytics will be used to detect duplicate tags across multiple store locations.
 3. The data is uploaded to a regular Event Hub where it is queued for processing.
 4. An Azure Function is configured to trigger off the arrival of a message at the Event Hub.
 5. The details of the scanned item will be inserted/updated in an Azure hosted SQL Database.